UPS Systems for Schools, E-Rate Networks & Security Infrastructure

-Modern schools rely on always-on technology to support instruction, testing, communications, and safety.
-Power interruptions—whether brief outages, voltage sags, or electrical disturbances—can disrupt learning, damage equipment, and take critical systems offline.
+Modern schools rely on always-on technology for instruction, testing, communications, and safety.
+Power interruptions — brief outages, voltage sags, or electrical disturbances — can disrupt learning, damage equipment, and take critical systems offline.

-Xtreme Power provides UPS systems for schools designed to protect classrooms, network closets, administrative IT, security systems, and distributed infrastructure across K-12 campuses and school districts.
-Our solutions support E-Rate funded network deployments, long service life, and standardized district-wide implementations.
+Xtreme Power UPS systems protect classrooms, network closets, administrative IT, security systems, and distributed infrastructure across K-12 campuses and districts — supporting E-Rate funded deployments, long service life, and standardized district-wide implementations.
+View eligible products on our E-Rate UPS Eligibility Matrix and E-Rate Funding Request.

 - Interrupt online testing and instructional tools